An Unregularized Third Order Newton Method: Conclusion

-We believe that this work serves as a basis for a new class of third-order algorithms, and there are many avenues of further research in this direction.
+Overall, we believe that this work serves as a basis for a new class of third-order algorithms, and there are many avenues of further research in this direction.
 The most natural is to borrow on the literature on second-order Newton methods to improve our third-order method.
 While extending these methods to use third information are for the most part straightforward conceptually, there is the question of which adaptations will still result in computationally tractable subproblems.
-For example, the adaptation we presented in Section~\ref{SSec: Newton Fractals} can be viewed as an extension of Levenberg-Marquardt regularization, and does not require a change to the SDP.
-Damping can also be emulated, by using the SDP to find a direction, and then apply the same steps.
-Other adaptations, such as trust region approaches, may be less immediate.
+For example, the adaptation we presented in Section~\ref{Sec: LM Regularization} can be viewed as an extension of Levenberg-Marquardt regularization, and does not require a change to the SDP.
+Damping can also be emulated, by using the SDP to find a direction, and then reducing the step size.
+Other adaptations, such as trust region approaches, may be less immediate, as minimizing a cubic polynomial over a sphere is an NP-hard problem~\cite{nesterov2003random}.